The 8 Best Noise Canceling Headphones

 video play icon

 This wiki has been updated 43 times since it was first published in April of 2015.
 Great for traveling and for getting the best sound quality with minimal outside interference, these noise canceling headphones come with a variety of features, including Bluetooth connectivity for wireless use and comfortable earcups for all-day listening.
 They're ideal for plane rides and for commuting on noisy buses and subways, and some use powerful apps to help you customize the performance.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Sony WH-1000XM4